Despite my reference at one point that certain authors would have done well

 and to that end have transformed most of their world into a desert.

-for the sake of something greater, and the effects it has on those
+to obtain something greater, and the effects it has on those who trust us.

 Moral decisions are always easy to recognize.